overflow-gitch/Self-Hosted-Infrastructure/README.md

 ---

 ## Contents
- * `compose/` - Infrastructure as Code (IaC) in the form of compose files, env examples, and configurations.
+ * [`compose/`](compose) - Infrastructure as Code (IaC) in the form of compose files, env examples, and configurations.
- * `docs/` - documentation on various systems, subsystems, design/architectural decisions, and operational procedures.
+ * [`docs/`](docs) - documentation on various systems, subsystems, design/architectural decisions, and operational procedures.
     * [`architecture.md`](docs/architecture.md) - A high level overview on all subsystems from hardware to services with diagrams.
     * [`hardware.md`](docs/hardware.md) -  Description of hardware inventory and deployment strategies.
+    * [`networking.md`](docs/networking.md) - Description of network structure, firewall policies, network infrastrucutre services, and design considerations.

 ---